unknownTGG/repo.tggwizard/README.md

 Go to "**Addons**"

 In Addons, install an addon from zip.
-When it asks for the location, select "**.TGG**", and install plugin.program.tgg-1.0.zip
+When it asks for the location, select "**.TGG**", and install repository.tgg-X.X.zip

 Go back to Addons install, but this time, select "**Install from repository**"